Government Officials Impersonation Scams

 -

-Transfer money to bank accounts, or mobile numbers linked to bank accounts.
+Transfer money to the Police, bank accounts, or mobile numbers linked to bank accounts.

 -